ripienaar/puppet-classifier/README.md

 At present you can't knockout classes included by rules using a knockout prefix on `extra_classes`, this os something that's planned

+You can have many classification rules and which ever match can contribute classes to add

 Other classes can access detail about the classification result:

   * *$classifier::classification* - a array of Hashes with matching Rule names and classes